Sean Baker: 2015–2022: Breakthrough and acclaim

-In March 2021, Baker released short film Khaite FW21 produced for fashion line Khaite to promote its Fall/Winter 2021 lineup.
-Sean Price Williams served as cinematographer.

-Baker directed the feature film, Red Rocket which stars Simon Rex as Mikey, a pornographic actor returning to his hometown in Texas.
+In March 2021, Baker released the short film Khaite FW21, produced for fashion line Khaite to promote its Fall/Winter 2021 lineup.
+Sean Price Williams was the cinematographer.
+Baker directed the feature film Red Rocket, which stars Simon Rex as Mikey, a pornographic actor returning to his hometown in Texas.
 Baker directed, co-wrote and co-produced the film with his usual team of Bergoch and Tsou among others.
 Filming took place in secret amidst the COVID-19 pandemic, but "industry-standard safety protocols" were observed.
 The film received a standing ovation at the 2021 Cannes Film Festival.
 It was released in the US by A24 on December 10.
 In 2023, Baker was the executive producer on Love in the Time of Fentanyl, a documentary which premiered at the DOXA Documentary Film Festival in May 2022.